 Day of procedure

 Just before your treatment, your oral surgeon will numb the area that will be worked on with local anesthetic.
-You may be given general anesthesia depending on the intensity of the procedure.
+You may be given general anesthesia, a type of dental sedation, depending on the intensity of the procedure.

 If you are awake for the procedure, it is very common to feel a lot of pressure and rocking if any of your teeth need removal.
 You shouldn't feel any pain at all, just pressure.
 If you feel any pain, make sure to notify your surgeon immediately so that they can administer more numbing agents.